Paajt/Guessing-game/README.md

-# Guessing-game
+# The Word Guessing-game

-Wordle look-alike guessing game built with React, Express and MongoDB.
+**Wordle look-alike guessing game built with React, Vite, Bootstrap, Express and MongoDB.**
+For full project description and technical information, see [INFO.md](./INFO.md)

+This project also includes a Jest-tested custom-built feedback algorithm used to evaluate each guess.
+For more information see: [https://github.com/Paajt/Tested-Wordle-Algorithm](https://github.com/Paajt/Tested-Wordle-Algorithm)

 ## Instructions